Windler Frequently Asked Questions | Live Windler download our brochure

 • Anna’s Place (Opening Soon) – Part of 1881 Park, Anna’s Place is an open venue space for hosting birthday parties and events.

-• The Coop & Dog Park (Opening Soon) – Sitting adjacent to Anna’s Place in 1881 Park, The Coop is a beer garden with attached dog park.
+• The Coop & Dog Park (Opening Soon) – Sitting adjacent to Anna’s Place in 1881 Park, The Coop is a beer garden (currently by event only) with attached dog park.

 Yes.
 Amenities planned for the future include the Thrive Center & Pool in Discovery Park, Butterfly Park, more dog parks and walking trails throughout the community.

-Yes.
+Absolutely.
 Windler was designed with walkability in mind, featuring connected parks, trails, and neighborhood gathering spaces that encourage outdoor living and community interaction.
+As the community continues to be developed, the options for walking will continue to grow.

 Windler is zoned for Aurora Public Schools, including Vista Peak Preparatory for high school and Aurora Highlands P-8 for elementary and middle school.

-Nearby charter and private options—like High Point Academy—are also available.
-For details, contact your preferred school or explore our location map.
+For details, we recommend contacting your preferred school or exploring our location map.

 Learn more about the Windler community story to see if it’s a good fit.

-Residents may login to the Windler mobile app for details about those events.
+Residents may also login to the Windler mobile app for details about resident-only events.

 HOA & Metro District